 Policymakers and firms often establish sequential bidding processes that increase the rentseeking waste.
-For example, once a firm has secured a subsidy, that firm often goes back to policymakers seeking more.
-The producers of the television show House of Cards did this.
-The show films in Maryland, using the state capitol building as a stand-in for the US Capitol.
+146 For example, once a firm has secured a subsidy, that firm often goes back to policymakers seeking more.
+The producers of the television show House of Cards did this.147 The show films in Maryland, using the state capitol building as a stand-in for the US Capitol.
 In its first two seasons, the state had given the production company \$26 million in tax credits.
 Before filming started for the third season, the show's producers sent the governor a letter threatening to pull out of the state if they didn't receive more credits.
 The state found a way to give the production company \$7.5 million more than it had planned for the third season.

 Because past subsidies are sunk costs (that is, costs that cannot be recovered), policymakers often oblige rent-seekers when they come back to seek more.
 In the case of Foxconn, there is nothing to stop the firm from coming back in a few years in search of more subsidies.
-Even worse, if there are increasing returns to scale in rentseeking (that is, if firms with larger rent-seeking operations are more efficient at seeking favors), then, in the aggregate, firms may even expend more resources seeking the privilege than the privilege is worth.
+Even worse, if there are increasing returns to scale in rent-seeking (that is, if firms with larger rent-seeking operations are more efficient at seeking favors), then, in the aggregate, firms may even expend more resources seeking the privilege than the privilege is worth.
+148 agents who develop new and different ways of doing things.
+In a rent-seeking society, however, those with entrepreneurial spirit are motivated to spend their efforts thinking of new and different ways to seek privileges rather than new and different ways to create value for customers.
+This finding helps explain why economies in which rent-seeking is prevalent seem to grow at a slower pace than other economies.